 Under Owned Media, we looked at designing campaign landing pages to drive rental inquiries.
 A recommendation is to showcase stories about apartment dwellers and community life on the website.
 Video content is encouraged because almost 80 per cent of all Internet activity is video consumption.
 To build authority we recommended ensuring that all content is search optimized.
 Google is prescriptive about how to present information.
 So this was a priority to help get apartment website to the top of Google search rankings.

-For Paid Media, we recognize the company is a not-for-profit enterprise, so advertising budgets are small.
+For Paid Media, we recognize the company is a not-for-profit enterprise, so budgets are small.
 Still, it’s important to include paid tactics because of the way that the social media algorithms work.
 Without putting paid behind communication it’s increasingly difficult to get a ranked in the news feed.
-But, putting a couple of dollars behind content can create a great springboard to organic viral reach.
+But, for social media in advertising you need only put a couple of dollars into it to create a great springboard to organic viral reach.
 We recommended Facebook and Twitter ads, native ads and sponsored content.
 Native ads are stories that look and feel like an editorial but are paid for.
 In the old days, we used to call it advertorial.
 We also recommended Google AdWords.
 These reach people who are much closer to making a rental decision.